plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 Our solution!

-To avoid the problems of code duplication and adding complication toproject management, we decided to opt for an easy to maintain *mono-repo* style solution where the end user can configure and build the final package as they see fit, with only the trace types (e.g. bar, pie, histogram etc.) that they require.
-The WebGL trace types - specifically ScatterGL and Mesh3D - add nearly INSERT_BUNDLE_SIZE_DIFFERENCE to the bundle size and for many users, only one or two basic trace types are needed.
+To avoid the problems of code duplication and adding complication to project management, we decided to opt for an easy to maintain *mono-repo* + *mono-package* style solution.

-Traces were originally loaded onto the `Plotly` object when a trace's `index.js` file was executed, so the whole trace module had a dependency on `Plotly`.
+With this solution, the end user can configure and build the final package as they see fit, with only the trace types (e.g. bar, pie, histogram etc.) that they require.
+The WebGL trace types - specifically ScatterGL and Mesh3D - add nearly 100 KB to the bundle size and for many users, only one or two basic trace types are needed.

+Traces modules were originally loaded onto the `Plotly` core object when a trace's `index.js` file was executed, so the whole trace module had a dependency on `Plotly`.
 To deal with this, we initially implemented a simple dependency injection system where each trace's `index.js` exported a function that accepted the `Plotly` dependency and passed it down to its children, then we could load the ready-to-go trace onto `Plotly`.